Decisiveness of Stochastic Systems and its Application to Hybrid Models (Full Version): Decisiveness of Stochastic Transition Systems

 \begin{definition}[Sound $\alpha$-abstraction] We say that $\calT_2$ is a \emph{sound} $\alpha$-abstraction of $\calT_1$ if for all $B\in\Sigma_2$, $\Prob^{\calT_2}_{\alpha_\#(\mu)}(\F B) = 1$ implies $\Prob^{\calT_1}_\mu(\F \alpha^{-1}(B)) = 1$. \end{definition}

-Sound abstractions preserve almost-sure reachability properties from $\calT_2$ to $\calT_1$.
+Sound abstractions preserve almost-sure reachability properties from $\calT_2$ to $\calT_1$ (but not necessarily the converse).
 Soundness of the abstraction is a sufficient condition to lift decisiveness of the abstraction to the original system: for every $B\in\Sigma_2$, if $\calT_2$ is decisive w.r.t.\ $B$, then $\calT_1$ is decisive w.r.t.\ $\alpha^{-1}(B)$ \cite[Proposition~33]{BBBC18}.
 We also have that some decisiveness property is sufficient to guarantee soundness of the abstraction.

 \begin{proposition}[{\cite[Prop.~40]{BBBC18}}] If $\calT_1$ is decisive w.r.t.\ every $\alpha$-closed set, then $\calT_2$ is a sound $\alpha$-abstraction of $\calT_1$. \end{proposition}

 We can now formulate the most important result from this section, linking the qualitative reachability of an STS and its abstraction under soundness and decisiveness hypotheses. \begin{proposition}[{\cite[Prop.~6.1.9]{Car17}}] Let $B\in\Sigma_2$ be a measurable set of $\calT_2$.
 If $\calT_2$ is a sound $\alpha$-abstraction of $\calT_1$ and is decisive w.r.t.\ $B$, then for every $\mu\in\Dist(S_1)$, $\Prob_\mu^{\calT_1}(\F \alpha^{-1}(B)) = 1$ if and only if $\Prob_{\alpha_{\#}(\mu)}^{\calT_2}(\F B) = 1$. \end{proposition}